 - Balanced for moderate activity

-- Family-owned USA brand
+- Family-owned production

-- Not for highly active dogs
+- Not for high-energy dogs

 3. VICTOR Hi-Pro Plus Multi-Meat Dry Dog Food